 The SOCP is a collaborative programme of PanEco Foundation (Switzerland), Yayasan Ekosistem Lestari (Medan, North Sumatra), and the Indonesian Ministry of Environment and Forestry’s Directorate General of Natural Resource and Ecosystem Conservation (Ditjen KSDAE).

-Approximately 90 local staff assist with the implementation of the various SOCP field programmes across Aceh and North Sumatra - spanning the complete distribution of the Critically Endangered Sumatran orangutan.
+Approximately 90 local staff assist with the implementation of the various SOCP field programmes across Aceh and North Sumatra - spanning the complete distribution of Critically Endangered Sumatran and Tapanuli orangutans.

 The Swiss based PanEco Foundation supports and implements projects in nature conservation and environmental education.
 PanEco initiated the SOCP in 1999 under a Memorandum of Understanding (MoU) with the Indonesian Ministry of Forestry’s then Directorate General for Forest Protection and Nature Conservation (PHKA, now KSDAE).
 Within the SOCP, PanEco works with a number of partners and is heavily involved in the management, fundraising and implementation of the programme.
 PanEco also implements environmental education, conservation and sustainable development projects in Switzerland.